Enhancing Adventures with DnD 5e Weather

 Extreme DnD 5e Weather

 Extreme weather includes weather conditions that go beyond the norm of any random location.
 They might include strange weather patterns, temperature extremes, or exaggerated versions of what is normal.
-Think scorching heatwaves, freezing blizzards, torrential rainstorms... etc. And since these are life threatening, exciting, terrifying experiences for any adventurer, a lot of you want to weave THESE DnD 5e weather events into your shared storytelling.
+Think scorching heatwaves, freezing blizzards, torrential rainstorms... etc. And since the potential consequences of these are life threatening, exciting, terrifying experiences for any adventurer, a lot of you want to weave THESE DnD 5e weather events into your shared storytelling.
 And damn right: they are THRILLING!

 Another category that is included in this section would be MAGICAL WEATHER.
 Magic might be the CAUSE of the chaotic elements (as in the eternal winter of the White Witch in the Lion, the Witch, and the Wardrobe or Auril in Rime of the Frostmaiden) or the elements themselves could be magical.
 A silly example might be it LITERALLY rains cats and dogs.
 A more serious example might be a LITERAL meteor shower wrought upon an area by an evil lich.